 How else do excellent project managers handle the conflicting demands placed on team members?
 Persuading management that dropping an important team member may cause the project to be put off.

-How a competent project manager manages timelines, which are frequently fluid: Give each team member a definite deadline for completing their portions of the project to prevent missed deadlines.
+Give each team member a definite deadline for completing their portions of the project to prevent missed deadlines.
 The deadlines are always set considerably sooner than is necessary.
 This gives time for revisions and a second evaluation if something needs to be rectified.

 It also helps if you can divide the project into digestible parts or milestones, with enough time between each one to allow for revisions preceding actual completion.

-How a competent project manager monitors possible issues: A competent PM should have regular status meetings with the team on a weekly or more frequent basis to ensure that all tasks were completed on time, to identify any problems and resolve them, and to re-plan any necessary activities.
+A competent PM should have regular status meetings with the team on a weekly or more frequent basis to ensure that all tasks were completed on time, to identify any problems and resolve them, and to re-plan any necessary activities.

 The use of collaborative work tracking software is another method that project managers may quickly identify possible issues and steer clear of pointless status meetings.
 You may spend your time talking to those who are behind schedule or who aren't reporting their progress while giving team members whose assignments are updated and on track more time to complete their work.

 Task management and scheduling are just a small part of project management.
 You must be able to connect with each team member and communicate with them frequently.
-You will win the group's trust by doing this, and their commitment to the project will rise.
+You will win the group's trust by doing this, and their commitment to the project will increase.